MarkusBordihn/BOs-Adaptive-Performance-Tweaks/mods/README.md

 This mod automatically clean up duplicated files, by removing older versions.
 This is helpful to avoid duplication issues and manual deleting of older versions.

+## ⏱️ Total Start Time Logging

+Measure and logs the total start time of the client and server inside the log.
+This makes it ideal to optimize the loading time of mods packs without using a manual stop clock.

 ## How to use the mod ?

 Just add the mod to your mod pack and during the start on a Minecraft Client or a Minecraft Server it will automatically optimize the mods in the mod folder.